-Visual Studio 2017 have been released, and it wasn’t exactly trivial to get previous version of boost (1.63 and down) to build with it.
+Visual Studio 2017 has been released, and it wasn’t exactly trivial to get previous versions of boost (1.63 and down) to build with it.

 There were a multitude of difficulties, but the two main problems are:

 Unless a boost release doesn’t support a particular version of Visual Studio, it isn’t very easy to build boost with it.